aruba/aruba-iotops-example-ble/README.md

 - type: String
 - example: https://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@github.com/aruba/aruba-iotops-example-ble
 - description: Git repo url detail, where updated json can be pushed
-6. app_bundle_path
+6. github_local_branch
 - type: String
+- example: main
+- description: Git branch which should be used for pull and push for app bundle update
+7. project_name
+- type: String
-- example: aruba-iotops-example-ble/resource/appbundle/appbundle.json
+- example: aruba-iotops-example-ble
-- description: App bundle path where downloaded app data can be uploaded
+- description: Git project name which is cloned from github repo

+Jenkins pipeline can be used for downloading the app data from ADP to the local.
+It also create a commit for the same and push it back to the git repository in configured branch.

 ## Jenkins CICD pipeline for App Updation
 Pre requisite for Node on which jenkins pipeline is executed.